-Finding the right neighborhood is one of the most important parts of house hunting.
+When you’re house hunting, style and square footage matter, but don’t get so caught up in those details that you forget about one of the most important considerations: neighborhood personality.
 Whether you’re looking for a cul-de-sac full of your kids’ future friends or a short walk to your favorite bar, picking the best neighborhood for you is essential to your homeowner happiness.

 Saying “Hi” to Neighbors: Midtown